ballerina-guides/bff-samples/connect_with_asgardeo_for_building_secure_services/README.md

 jwksUrl="<JWKS_URL>"
 ```

+3. Add the client id and the Url of the Asgardeo organization in the `connect_with_asgardeo_for_building_secure_services/frontend-server/src/App.jsx`.

-3. Open a Terminal and run the Ballerina service
+4. Open a Terminal and run the Ballerina service

 ```
 $ cd bff-samples